radzionc/increaser/prompts/context.md

 ## Ideas

 On the "Ideas" page, the user can note down ideas for their projects to avoid forgetting them.
 An idea has a name, description, and project field.
 The user can turn an idea into a task by clicking on the "Turn into a task" button.
+The user can filter ideas by project.

 ## Principles